richardturnnidge/binview/README.md

 The display format is whether to show Hexadecimal, Decimal, or Binary format.

-An ascii representation will also be dsiplayed, where possible, so it can be useful for quickly checking text-based files.
+An ascii representation will also be displayed, where possible, so it can be useful for quickly checking text-based files.

 ![](./bv1.png)